Kurama622/llm.nvim/README.md

 # llm.nvim

-Free large language model (LLM) support for Neovim based on [cloudflare](https://dash.cloudflare.com/).

-You need sign up on [cloudflare](https://dash.cloudflare.com/) and get your account and API key.
-Then you will find all [models](https://developers.cloudflare.com/workers-ai/models/) on cloudflare, where the models labeled as beta are free.
+> [!IMPORTANT]
+> This is a universal plugin for a large language model (LLM), designed to enable users to interact with LLM within neovim.
+>
+> You can customize any LLM you wish to use.
+>
+> Finally, and most importantly, you can use various free models (whether provided by Cloudflare or others).

 ## Screenshots